-- Annex II.
 Annex II of the Standard Contractual Clauses shall read as follows:

 Data importer shall implement and maintain reasonable administrative, technical, and physical safeguards designed to protect the personal data that it processes.

-- Annex III.
 A new Annex III shall be added to the Standard Contractual Clauses and shall read as follows:Standard Data Protection Clauses to be issued by the Commissioner under S119A(1) Data Protection Act 2018

 UK Addendum to the EU Commission Standard Contractual Clauses

-Date of this Addendum:1.
-The Clauses are dated as of the same date as the Addendum.
+1. The Clauses are dated as of the same date as the Addendum.

-Background:2.
-The Information Commissioner considers this Addendum provides appropriate safeguards for the purposes of transfers of personal data to a third country or an international organization in reliance on Articles 46 of the UK GDPR and, with respect to data transfers from controllers to processors and/or processors to processors.
+2. The Information Commissioner considers this Addendum provides appropriate safeguards for the purposes of transfers of personal data to a third country or an international organization in reliance on Articles 46 of the UK GDPR and, with respect to data transfers from controllers to processors and/or processors to processors.
 This Addendum forms part of and supplements the Clauses to which it is attached.
 If personal data originating in the United Kingdom is transferred by data exporter to data importer in a country that has not been found to provide an adequate level of protection under UK Data Protection Laws, the Parties agree that the transfer shall be governed by the Clauses as supplemented by this Addendum.

-Interpretation of this Addendum3.
-Where this Addendum uses terms that are defined in the Annex those terms shall have the same meaning as in the Annex.
+3. Where this Addendum uses terms that are defined in the Annex those terms shall have the same meaning as in the Annex.
 In addition, the following terms have the following meanings:

 4. This Addendum shall be read and interpreted in the light of the provisions of UK Data Protection Laws, and so that it fulfills the intention for it to provide the appropriate safeguards as required by Article 46 UK GDPR.